OfficeDev/script-lab/README.md

 ## Script Lab vs. "Script Lab 2017"

-Script Lab was re-written from scratch in 2018.
+Script Lab was rewritten from scratch in 2018.
 Though its visual design remains similar to the 2017 version, its technology stack was overhauled to use React and Fabric React.
 Among the improvements are keyboard accessibility, a much faster runner, and user-configurable settings.

 If you encounter issues or need one of the few features that haven't been ported over yet, you can -- for the time being -- switch to the 2017 version of Script Lab.
 To do so: